bradsaucier/bradsaucier/README.md

 # 🟥 Bradley “Viper” Saucier
-**Retired USAF Combat Controller • E-8 • Operator-In-Transition**
+Retired USAF Combat Controller - E-8 - Operator-in-Transition

-> “If it ain't built with logic and grit, it's just noise.”
+> “If it ain’t hardened with logic and grit, it’s a liability.”

 ---

 ## Who I Am

 I spent 22 years as a Combat Controller, solving high-stakes problems under real-world constraints.
 From remote drop zones to contested airspace, I executed with precision where ambiguity reigned.
 Now I bring that same clarity and logic to defense technology.

 ---